arassec/igor/core/src/main/resources/doc/action.md

 # Action

 ## Description
-Tasks consist of a list of **actions**, which are called sequentially in the configured order.
+Jobs consist of a list of **actions**, which are called sequentially in the configured order.
 If an action fails, further execution is aborted.

-An action operates on each data item of a task's data stream and performs modifications on it.
+An action operates on each data item of a job's data stream and performs modifications on it.
 The result is handed over to the following action, which itself can modify the data.

 Actions are similar to methods of a "Java Stream API" stream.